Colorado singer recalls collaboration with Duke Ellington and unexpected career

 COLORADO SPRINGS, Colo. – A dining room table spills over with stacks of photo albums highlighting achievements of a single musician’s life’s work.
 Amidst programs and newspaper clippings in several languages, the demure face of Peggy Shivers, photographed through the decades, gazes back.
 Musing about her unintended success as a celebrated soprano, Shivers shrugs.

-“I never set out to have a career in music,” she said.
+“I never set out to have a career in music,” she says.
 “I was just being me.”

 Born in 1939 in eastern Texas, Shivers lived first in the small, rural, African American community of Center Point.
 The unincorporated town was originally settled by emancipated slaves in 1865.